TheKaushikGoswami/SPIKE-Discord-Bot/README.md

     <img src="https://user-images.githubusercontent.com/70503983/114989350-f95f3400-9eb4-11eb-95f8-b015eff75ee6.png" align="center">
   <br>
   <br>
- <strong> <i>SPIKE is made with ❤️ by <u>TheKaushikGoswami</u>
+ <strong> <i>SPIKE is made with ❤️ by <u>TheKaushikGoswami</u></i></strong>

+## What is SPIKE?
-Spike, a bot to help you in many ways.
+<strong>SPIKE, a bot to help you in many ways.
 Spike's current version 1.0 helps the user in many ways making the discord experience for the user way better.
 It has a great performance and a 24/7 uptime to help you whenever needed.
-It is user friendly to help new users get familiar with it.</i></strong>
+It is user friendly to help new users get familiar with it.</strong>
   <hr>

 <br>